nickassafkirk/hygge_houseplants/README.md

 ## Deployment
 ---

+### Cloning Project and deployiong the project locally

 To replicate this project in your own local environment, the following steps should be followed:
  1. Go to the [project repository on Github](https://github.com/nickassafkirk/hygge_houseplants)

+ I personally used Gitpod, so the steps needed to clone this project to your own IDE may differ slightly.

  1. ![deployment step 1](/media/deploys1.png) Within the code section if using the Gitpod IDE, first install [Gitpod's browser extension](https://www.gitpod.io/docs/browser-extension/), then with the extension installed click the green gitpod button to create a clone of this project in your own Gitpod IDE.